elastic/xk6-output-elasticsearch/README.md

 # xk6-output-elasticsearch
 k6 extension for publishing test-run metrics to Elasticsearch.

+### Prerequisites

+Go 1.17 or better (verify with `go version`).

-### Usage
+### Getting started

-To build k6 binary with the Elasticsearch output extension use:
 ```
-# Install xk6
-go install go.k6.io/xk6/cmd/xk6@latest
+git clone git@github.com:elastic/xk6-output-elasticsearch.git

-# Build the k6 binary
+# build k6 with the Elasticsearch output extension
-xk6 build --with github.com/elastic/xk6-output-elasticsearch@latest
+make
 ```

-You can run new k6 binary against a Cloud cluster with:
+You can run the new k6 binary against a Cloud cluster with:
 ```
 export K6_ELASTICSEARCH_CLOUD_ID=your-cloud-id-here
 export K6_ELASTICSEARCH_USER=elastic